-- 1. Selection Criteria: The selection criteria for this program are from 34 CFR 75.210.
+1. Selection Criteria: The selection criteria for this program are from 34 CFR 75.210.
 An applicant may earn up to a total of 100 points based on the selection criteria.
+The maximum score for addressing each criterion is indicated in parentheses.

+(a) Quality of the project design.
+(20

+points)

-The maximum score for addressing each criterion is indicated in parentheses. - (a) Quality of the project design.
-(20 points) - (1) The Secretary considers the quality of the design of the proposed project.
-In determining the quality of the design of the proposed project, the Secretary considers the following factors: - (i) The extent to which the proposed project demonstrates a rationale.
-(10 points) - (ii) The extent to which the proposed project represents an exceptional approach to the priority or priorities established for the competition.
-(10 points) - (b) Need for project.
-(25 points) - (1) The Secretary considers the need for the proposed project.
-In determining the need for the proposed project, the Secretary considers the following factors: - (i) The magnitude or severity of the problem to be addressed by the proposed project.
-(8 points) - (ii) The extent to which specific gaps or weaknesses in services, infrastructure, or opportunities have been identified and will be addressed by the proposed project, including the nature and magnitude of those gaps or weaknesses.
-(7 points) - (iii) The extent to which the services to be provided by the proposed project are focused on those with greatest needs.
-(10 points) - (c) Quality of the management plan.
+(1) The Secretary considers the quality of the design of the proposed project

+In determining the quality of the design of the proposed project, the Secretary considers the following

+(i) The extent to which the proposed project demonstrates a rationale.
+(10 points)

+(ii) The extent to which the proposed project represents an exceptional approach to the priority or priorities established for the competition.
+(10 points)

+(b) Need for project.
+(25 points)

+(1) The Secretary considers the need for the proposed project.

+(2) In determining the need for the proposed project, the Secretary considers the following factors:

+(i) The magnitude or severity of the problem to be addressed by the proposed project.
+(8 points)

+(ii) The extent to which specific gaps or weaknesses in services, infrastructure, or opportunities have been identified and will be addressed by the proposed project, including the nature and magnitude of those gaps or weaknesses.
+(7 points)

+(iii) The extent to which the proposed project will focus on serving or otherwise addressing the needs of disadvantaged individuals.
+(10 points)

+(c) Quality of the management plan.
 (25 points)